-Updated: 4/22/16.
-When it comes to wearing makeup, many people wear either liquid, cream or powder foundation makeup to even out their skin tone and give it a smoother look.
-Some wear it every day and others will wear it just for special occasions.
-Since this is considered a beauty staple, it’s important to purchase the right kind of foundation that is most compatible with your skin type so you can get the best skin benefits.
+Updated 12/1/17.
+Many women wear either liquid, cream or powder foundation makeup to even out their skin tone and give it a smoother look.
+Some wear it every day and others wear it just for special occasions.
+Since this is considered a beauty staple, it’s important to use the right kind of foundation that is most compatible with your skin type so you can get the best skin benefits.

-Benefit to the skin: Powder foundations shouldn’t have a pore clogging effect since they don’t use emollients or oils.
-Since powders have a dry feel, they have excellent oil-absorbing properties to lessen shine during the day.
-The downside of a powder foundation is that they don’t give as much coverage as a liquid foundation will.
-If you have discoloration from breakouts or the sun, you’re best off using a concealer to create an even-toned look in those areas and then apply powder over it…
+Skin benefits: Powder foundations shouldn’t have a pore-clogging effect or leave a greasy residue since they don’t use emollients or oils.
+Powders have a dry feel and have excellent oil-absorbing properties to lessen shine during the day.
+The downside of powder foundations is that they don’t give as much coverage as liquid foundations.
+If you have discoloration from breakouts or the sun, you should use a lightweight concealer to create an even-toned look in those areas then apply powder over it.

-What to look for: I suggest mineral-based powders since they give a smoother, luminous look to the skin and usually have SPF-protecting properties.
+What to look for: I suggest mineral-based powders since they give a smooth, luminous look to the skin and usually have protective SPF properties.
 They also don’t settle into fine lines and wrinkles as much as traditional talc-based powders.

 What to avoid: Talc-based powders, as these may accentuate lines and wrinkles and give a chalky, dull look to the skin.